Yahan Main Ghar Ghar Kheli: Two years later

 Shaili tells everyone that Priyanka ran away to marry Sushant.
 Abha and Ranchod go to Sushant's house and find Swarn Bhawan owner transferring papers and money that Priyanka gave him.
 Abha goes and stops the wedding.
 Ranchod exposes Sushant's plan in front of Priyanka by showing her Swarn Bhawan owner transferring papers.
 Abha asks Sushant to leave Priyanka's life forever and not to show his face to their family again.
 Then, Sushant is murdered, members of Swarn Bhawan are suspected, and are arrested one after another however the truth is finally revealed; Shaili's mother Karuna with her car CD177 was the culprit and she is arrested.

 Karan and Abha start thinking about the remarriage of widowed ladies of Swarn Bhawan.
 Karan's friend who is a police officer, comes and proposes to marry Shaili.
 All are happy when Shaili agrees.
 Kanika and Priyanka's marriage also get fixed.
 Abha and Karan promises Pratibha that the responsibility of wedding is theirs and they will try their best to make it an unforgettable wedding.
 Abha and Karan do the Kanyadaan of all three of them.
 Thakur Uday Pratap gifts a book to each bride as his blessing.

-Everything settles in Swarn Bhawan and thus all ends well in Yahan Main Ghar Ghar Kheli International title : My Golden Home.
+Everything settles in Swarn Bhawan and all ends well in Yahan Main Ghar Ghar Kheli International title : My Golden Home.